MigangalWork/nexusml/docs/user-quickstart-g.md

 }
 ```
 ### Response
-You will receive the output defined in the schema with the predicted values.
+You will receive the output defined in the schema, which will include the predicted values based on the input data you provided.

 ```json
 {
   "ai_model": "<string>",